Important information for your Student visa

 The Student Immigration Service (SIS) can help you to check that your visa documents meet requirements and, in the case of current students, that your application is complete and accurate.
 However, the ultimate responsibility for this remains with you, the visa applicant.
 We do not accept liability for applications that are returned invalid or refused.

-We may send you written confirmation via email or the Student Services Helpdesk (SAMIS) of issues that we have discussed with you that may adversely affect your application.
-We may also use SAMIS to record case notes and contact you with any updates.
+We may send you written confirmation via email of issues that we have discussed with you that may adversely affect your application.
+We may also record case notes and contact you with any updates.
 It is your responsibility to check your records on SAMIS and your email accounts regularly for correspondence.

 If you have a Student visa for a different institution, you can't begin a course at the University of Bath, (unless the University has a partnership agreement with your institution).
 Please contact the Student Immigration Service for further information.

 As part of our duties as a Student visa sponsor licence holder the University is required to keep your up to date contact details, copies of your visa and passport and inform UKVI of non-engagement, significant changes of circumstance and non-compliance with your visa conditions.

 It is your responsibility to make sure you have valid immigration permission to study in the UK, to keep your contact details up to date on SAMIS, and to let SIS know if you have changed your immigration permission or have a new passport or Biometric Residence Permit.

-SIS will make the CAS statement available to the student once they have evidence that you will be able to make a successful visa application.
+SIS will make the CAS statement available to you once they have evidence that you will be able to make a successful visa application.
 Information in the CAS is not legally binding, and is subject to change (for example tuition fees).
 It is your responsibility to inform the Student Immigration Service of any details on your CAS that are incorrect.